 What is the nervous system?

-The nervous system is a complex collection of nerves and other nerve tissues that intertwine and interact with all the other 10 systems of the body.
-Even though it is found throughout the whole body, it equates to less than 5% of the total body mass, making it one of the smallest systems of the body.
+The nervous system is a complex collection of nerves and nerve tissues.
+These nerves and tissues intertwine and interact with all the other 10 systems of the body.
+Even though it is found throughout the body, it equates to less than 5% of the total body mass, making it one of the smallest body systems.
 This is hard to get your head around when you consider there are billions of nerve cells (aka ‘neurons’) that make up the system.
 It’s mind-boggling stuff!

 The nervous system is made up of two main parts: